lucapari/innovation-week-2024/readme.md

 ## Environment Variables

 This service requires the `OPENAI_KEY` environment variable, which should be the API key for your OpenAI account.

+## API Cost Estimation

+The cost of using the OpenAI API depends on the number of tokens processed.
+The number of tokens depends on the length and complexity of the input and output data:

+For the `generateChefDescription` function, the estimated cost per single call is $224.5/1M.
+This cost can vary depending on the length and complexity of the chef's information.

+For the `translateBiography` function, the estimated cost is $2272.5/1M.
+This cost can vary depending on the length and complexity of the biography and the number of locales it's translated into.

+Note that these are only estimations and the actual cost may vary.